bdurand/factory_bot_any_instance/README.md

   create_list(:comment, :blog_post => post, :user => user)
 ```

 This gem provides an extension to the FactoryGirl DSL so that you can accomplish the same thing at the factory level.
-This can help keep your test code clean since you don't have to declare additional models that aren't relevant to the test.
+This can help keep your test code clean since you don't have to declare additional variables that aren't relevant to the test.

 ```ruby
   post = create(:blog_post)